hanamai-ai/roxy/README.md

 - Linux (tested on Ubuntu 24.04)
 - C toolchain:
   - make
-  - a C compiler (e.g., gcc or clang)
+  - a recent C compiler (e.g., gcc or clang with support for C23 features)

 ## Build